sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

    ![][test_record_issue]

 This is becasue IBM Business Process Manager uses default certificates that are not issued by a trusted certificate authority (CA).
-The untrusted certificate can cause errors in the user’s browser and possibly block the functions of the OpenPages integration, including the Process Portal home page.
+The untrusted certificate can cause errors in the user’s browser and possibly block the functions of the OpenPages' integration, including the Process Portal home page.

 In order to slove this issue,you need to copy the  url from below screenshot and launch this url from the browser and accept the ssl security warning,then try to record/replay again.